redsanket/spark/external/hue/guide/getting_started/index.rst

 we would appreciate it if you dropped the databases and tables you created during the tutorial.

+Also, we'll be using the ``default`` queue for running jobs, but we suggest that you use your team's queue because for faster job processing.
+We'll show you how to set the queue in the tutorial.

 ..
 0. Home?
 My Queries - saved queries, results, edits, copy, usage, trash